 If you’ve owned guinea gigs for any lengthy period, chances are high that you’ve seen your guinea chewing on their own poop!
-This may seem unnatural and even disturbing, especially for a novice guinea pig owner, but don’t worry, the behavior is completely normal!
+This may seem unnatural and even disturbing, especially for a novice guinea pig owner.

-The truth is that the little pellet morsel that you see your guinea happily feasting on is technically not poop, although it may look like poop and even come from the same place as their poop.
+The truth is that the little pellet morsel that you see your guinea happily feasting on is considered normal behavior.
 Confused?
 Don’t worry!

 In this article, we look at the reason behind guineas eating their own poop, and hopefully, you’ll soon understand the practice better and why it is perfectly normal.